 Midnight Apothecary is the only place for campfire cocktails in the city.
 In summer every Friday & Saturday night from May till end September and in winter once a month October till end April.

-For more information on the different events held at the Brunel Museum click on the “Events” tab.
+For more information on opera and other events held at the Brunel Museum click on the “Events” tab.

 The Book: Wild Cocktails from the Midnight Apothecary by LOTTIE MUIR is published by CICO and is available from all good bookshops at £16.99 and at Amazon.
 Signed copies will be available at Midnight Apothecary.